 ABC trek is designed in such a way that the trek embraces the beauty of the Annapurna region’s landscape, forest, and mountain series.
-ABC short trek can be completed in 7 days if you stick by the itinerary of Annapurna Base Camp short trek.
+ABC short trek can be completed in 7 days if you stick by the itinerary of the Annapurna Base Camp short trek.

-If you want to go Annapurna Base Camp from Pokhara, then it’s very easy.
+If you want to go to Annapurna Base Camp from Pokhara, then it’s very easy.
 You can even apply for permits upon arrival in Pokhara.
 From Pokhara, we will take a ride to Nayapul, from where our adventurous trek begins to Annapurna Base Camp.

 How difficult is the Annapurna base camp trek?

-Annapurna Base Camp trekking can be categorized as a moderately easy high altitude trek in Nepal.
+Annapurna Base Camp trekking can be categorized as a moderately easy high-altitude trek in Nepal.
 The Annapurna circuit is moderately difficult.

 ABC trek does not require tough physical fitness.
 Anyone with an average level of robustness can reach the base camp within the expected duration.